yaouDev/automated-document-constructor/README.md

       contents: write # needed for checkout and potentially for committing artifacts back

     env:
-        FILE_BASE_NAME: my-project-manual # this is your default name
+        FILE_BASE_NAME: my-document # this is your default name
         SUBMODULE_DIR: docs-source # this is the name of your folder - make it match

     steps: